 Who we are

 Rethinking Security is a network of UK-based organisations, academics and activists.
 We work for a just and peaceful world, based on approaches that address the underlying causes of conflict and insecurity.
 We have a shared concern that the current approach to national security in the UK and beyond often hampers efforts for peace, justice and ecological sustainability.
 We are committed to building a much richer understanding of what security really means, and of what is required to build sustainable security.

-We are delighted that the following organisations are part of our network as affiliates:
+We are delighted that the following organisations are part of our network as members:

-Campaign Against Arms Trade, Campaign For Nuclear Disarmament, Conciliation Resources, Forces Watch, International Alert, Movement for the Abolition of War, Oxford Research Group, Peace Direct, Quaker Peace And Social Witness, Quaker Asylum and Refugee Network, Saferworld, Scientists for Global Responsibility, United Nations Association – UK, War on Want.
+Campaign Against Arms Trade, Campaign For Nuclear Disarmament, Conciliation Resources, Forces Watch, International Alert, Medact, Movement for the Abolition of War, Northern Friends Peace Board, Peace Direct, Quaker Peace And Social Witness, Quaker Asylum and Refugee Network, Saferworld, Scientists for Global Responsibility, United Nations Association – UK, War on Want.

-Our work also benefits substantially from the active participation of academics from the universities of Bradford, Coventry, Kent and Oxford Brookes.
+Our work also benefits substantially from the active participation of academics from the universities of Bradford, Coventry, Kent, LSE, Oxford Brookes, Sussex and York.

 Rethinking Security was formerly known as the Ammerdown Group, taking its name from the Ammerdown Centre, where the network has met to review and plan its work.